Take control of your finances and consolidate your debt, even if you have bad credit.

 - Get in a better financial position.
 By consolidating your debts and having more control over your repayments you can help get yourself into a better financial position so you can start working on repairing your credit.

-How to make a bad credit debt consolidation loan work for you
+How to make a debt consolidation loan work for you

 Not everyone who takes out one of these loans improves their financial situation.
-It’s important to go about these loans the right way and make sure you don’t make your debt even worse.
-Here are some ways to make these loans work for you:
+It’s important to go about these loans the right way and make sure you don’t make your debt even worse:

 - Lower your interest.
 One of the main points of these loans is to take advantage of an overall lower rate of interest across your loans.
 Make sure you do your calculations and work out if you’re actually saving money on your new loan’s interest rate.